 The incubator is meant to be a service for early stage Nordic companies with the high potential for international growth and success.
 They need to see the US market as a good target market for their products and services, be ready to go global, tackle international markets and competition.

 The Nordic Innovation House will be located on Manhattan and initially have ten desks.
 There will be two dedicated desks per country, and a flexible plan to utilise other countries’ desks if they are not filled.

 The companies will be selected based on a given set of criteria which are equal for all countries.
 Each country qualifies their own companies.
-The selection is done on a country by country basis, and approved by the working group together with the program manager.
+The selection is done on a country by country basis, and approved by the working group together with the Program Director.

 A strong Nordic initiative